Judith Clark

 Photo by Nan Goldin.

-Judith Clark, a 1960s and 1970s political activist, has spent 30 years in prison for her role as a getaway driver in a 1981 robbery that left three people dead.
-Now 62 years old, she has undergone a profound transformation, from an unrepentant radical to a respected educator and caring role model.
-The only way she'll ever be released from prison is if Governor Cuomo grants her clemency.
+Judith Clark, a 1960s and 1970s political activist, has spent 35 years in prison for her role as a getaway driver in a 1981 robbery that left three people dead.
+Now 67 years old, she has undergone a profound transformation, from an unrepentant radical to a respected educator and caring role model.
+She was granted clemency by Governor Andrew Cuomo on December 30, 2016, but denied parole on April 21, 2017.

 Read about Judy, or Judy's letter to the Governor, or her daughter, Harriet's, letter to the Governor.

-Kevin Kline, Glenn Close, and Steve Buscemi read excerpts from letters to Governor Paterson.
+Listen to Kevin Kline, Glenn Close, and Steve Buscemi read excerpts from letters to Governor Paterson:

 • Home